-17. SUBSEQUENT EVENTS:
+20. SUBSEQUENT EVENTS:

-On December 18, 2007, the Partnership sold in a public offering 5,000,000 common units representing limited partner interests at \$48.81 per common unit.
+On December 18, 2007, ETP sold in a public offering 5,000,000 common units representing limited partner interests at \$48.81 per ETP common unit.
 ETP used the net proceeds from the offering to repay approximately \$240,000 outstanding under the ETP Term Loan Facility.
-The remaining balance on the ETP Term Loan Facility was repaid with funds from the ETP Credit Facility.
+The remainder of the outstanding balance of the ETP Term Loan Facility was repaid with borrowings from the ETP Credit Facility.
 ETP also granted the underwriters a 30-day option to purchase up to an aggregate of 750,000 additional common units to cover over-allotments, if any.
 The offering was made pursuant to an effective shelf registration statement and prospectus filed by ETP with the Securities and Exchange Commission.